-Benefit (Provision) for Income Taxes: Benefit (provision) for income taxes was \$722,000 for the year ended December 31, 2020 and \$(882,000) for the year ended December 31, 2019.
-The change is primarily is due to a decrease in taxable income at our taxable REIT subsidiaries during the year ended December 31, 2020 resulting principally from the effects of COVID-19 on our hotel in Sacramento, California.
+(Provision) benefit for Income Taxes: Provision for income taxes was \$3.0 million for the year ended December 31, 2021 compared to a benefit for income taxes of \$722,000 for the year ended December 31, 2020.
+The change is primarily is due to an increase in taxable income at our taxable REIT subsidiaries during the year ended December 31, 2021 resulting principally from the operations of our lending division.